From manga to Mario Kart, anime to Akihabara, Japan is the best place in the world for wonderful ‘weeb’ activities and to release your inner ‘otaku’.

 20 meters high and a towering presence, this massive mecha model is a lifesize RX-0 Unicorn Gundam replica that springs into life every hour, gathering a huge crowd.

-There also used to be a Gundam Factory in Yokohama with a life-size Gundam – this closed in early 2024 but will move to the Osaka Expo in 2025.
+There also used to be a Gundam Factory in Yokohama with a life-size Gundam – this closed in early 2024 and was on display at the Osaka Expo in 2025.

 There is also a Life-Size RX-93ff ν Gundam Statue in Fukuoka at the LaLaport Fukuoka shopping mall, plus Gundam bases in shopping centers across Japan.